 inside of the egg is turning into blood the Salaah will count [Minya etc.].

-handful of sand etc. and then you perspire sweat and the clothing gets wet,
+C20.12 If after performing excretion or urinating you clean the parts with ahandful of sand etc. and then you perspire sweat and the clothing gets wet,

 they will not be unclean [Bahar-e-Shariah].